JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 The best names utilize descriptive terms that are meaningful to the relevant domain of your project.

 ### Prevent Export Renaming

+*Never* use default exports.
+In fact, don't even use regular exported constant or functions.
+Instead, wrap the exports in an exported variable that matches the module name.

 **Incorrect:**